khalilammarr/CTF/GoCipher/GoCipher_Solution.md

  ###############################################
 ```
-So instead of trying to figure out how the program handles our input and reverse the logic ... we can simply use brute force to find the flag.
+So instead of trying to figure out how the program handles our input and reverse its logic etc ... we can simply use brute force to find the flag.
 >We’ll start by testing every printable character one by one.
 When the program prints a success message, we add the character to the flag and keep going.
 We’ll keep doing this until we hit the '}' character, which tells us the flag is complete

 ***This is the script that will make that happen***